How To Tell If A Canadian Goose Is Male Or Female

 Genetic Testing

-The Department of Primary Industries in the UK recommend most reliable method for determining the gender of a goose is via genetic testing.
+The Department of Primary Industries in the UK says the most reliable method for determining the sex of a goose is via genetic testing.
 To do so, a sample of DNA — usually in the form of a feather — is examined to determine if it has male or female chromosomes.
 Your veterinarian may be able to perform such tests for you, or you can seek out a commercial lab that offers genetic sex testing.

 References